 There are now nine Michelin-star restaurants on Mallorca, with a total of 10 stars.
 Here’a an overview of the successful chefs. […] Michelin star restaurants on Mallorca

 Palma is a foodie’s paradise.
 British chef Marc Fosh’s reputation attracts diners to his recently renamed Marc Fosh restaurant.
 Chef Adrián Quetglas returned from a decade in Moscow to open his excellent eponymous restaurant last year.
-Also opened last year was Quadrat at the 5-star Sant Francesc Hotel Singular, offering Mediterranean cuisine.
+Also opened in 2015 was Quadrat at the 5-star Sant Francesc Hotel Singular, offering Mediterranean cuisine.
 Hotel Cort is home to the stylish Cort Restaurant, where you can dine in a stylish interior or al fresco, with views of Palma’s town hall.

 In La Lonja – a popular area for eating and drinking out – visit the well-established Forn de Sant Joan (serving some of Mallorca’s best tapas), or sister establishment KOA.
 Swedish-owned La Paloma and Chez Camille offer great food and ambience in this area.
 La Taperia offers tasty tapas in a welcoming setting and, nearby, Opio at Puro Hotel is a cool place where the smart set gather to enjoy good food and music.
 Ritzi Palma is the sister restaurant of Ritzi in Puerto Portals and offers authentic Italian cuisine.